memiah/ansible-role-aws-ec2/README.md

 Declaring the hosts template
 ----------------------------
 You can declare multiple instances and define which roles you want to provision in each VM.
 You **must** declare all roles you want to perform in the main playbook (example above) with `when: "{{ 'rolename' in role.split(',') }}" }` condition.
+Normally you would like to declare it in *vars/main.yml*.

 ```
 aws_hosts: